Email Client Market Share 2026: Key Data And Trends

 Android Native 1.56%

 One key takeaway: Apple Mail and Gmail make up over 70% of all email opens.
 That means just optimizing for these two can boost your results a lot.
 So they should be the top priority for email marketers.
+The remaining 30% is scattered across dozens of smaller clients, making broad optimization impractical.

 Why Apple Mail Dominates Email Usage

 This matters a lot for design.
 How an email looks on an iPhone really sets the basic experience for users.
 Things like clear fonts, spacing, responsive layout, and dark mode behavior are especially important in Apple Mail.
 If an email looks bad on an iPhone, it will look bad for over half of your users.
+Apple's ecosystem lock-in means that once users adopt iOS or macOS, they tend to stick with Apple Mail, creating a loyal user base that marketers can rely on.

 Gmail: The Most Important Webmail Platform